 Place: Passeig de Gràcia train station

-The first person (may be 40+ age and a bit of grey hair) allowed my wife to enter.
+The first person (maybe 40+ age and a bit of grey hair) allowed my wife to enter.
 I was carrying all the luggage as I wanted my wife to board the train comfortably.
-This man divided me and my wife by coming in between us and didn't go inside and was pretending to help me by pulling the luggage in my left hand (there were two back packs) and meanwhile there was a couple behind me (young, lean, the guy was wearing a cap and the girl was wearing a overhead scarf).
+This man divided my wife and me by coming in between us and didn't go inside and was pretending to help me by pulling the luggage in my left hand (there were two backpacks) and meanwhile there was a couple behind me (young, lean, the guy was wearing a cap, and the girl was wearing an overhead scarf).
 This guy also started pretending like he is helping me with luggage and pulling my cabin bag from my right hand.
-Both of them trying to be helpful though no one asked them and they made me uncomfortable by not completely boarding the train and pulling my luggage from both the sides.
+Both of them trying to be helpful though no one asked them, and they made me uncomfortable by not completely boarding the train and pulling my luggage from both sides.

 As I was about to explain the things to my wife, those three left the place and moved to other compartments immediately.
 It all happened so quickly (10-15 seconds).
 I always warned my wife to follow me while boarding a train to observe what happens around me.